Spend £300 on Any Products in Our Makita Build Your Own Kit Range and Receive a FREE DML186 LED Flashlight Worth £18! >

 parts of a hole saw

-When choosing a hole saw, you will need to consider the following factors:
+When selecting a hole saw, consider the following factors:

 Teeth per inch explained